What is Accrued Interest vs Regular Interest?

 Interest income on the deposits will continue to accumulate as long as the customer has money in the account, and they continue depositing more funds into the account.
 Examples of interest-earning accounts include money market accounts, certificates of deposit, and savings account.

 Thank you for reading CFI’s guide to Accrued Interest vs Regular Interest.
-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: